karinayap/karinayap.github.io/backpacking.md

 title: Backpack With Me!
 sidebar_order: 3
 ---
 <p> Backpacking is one of my favorite ways to explore the outdoors!
 I love being able to experience the solitutde of the backcountry, challenge myself with difficult hikes, and disconnect from the hustle and bustle of everyday life.
-I'm a diehard leave-no-trace girly - my number one priority on the trail is minimize impact so that we can continue to recreate responsibily and experience the wilderness.
+My number one priority on the trail is to minimize impact so that we can continue to recreate responsibily and experience the wilderness.
 I try to review the trails that I have done with up-to-date information on trail conditions, weather, bugs, camping tips, and anything else I think is useful - catch me on <a href = "https://www.alltrails.com/members/karina-yap-1" target="_blank">AllTrails</a>!

 <div class="row">
      <div class = "4u 12u$(medium)">